Let’s talk about Planetary Boundaries

 The boundaries are interconnected, meaning overshooting one makes it more likely to overshoot other boundaries too.
 The framework can be used to prioritize efforts to reduce impacts over time and to make informed plans for sustainable development and climate justice.

-One thing is clear… we need actions NOW to avoid overshooting any other boundaries.
-And most importantly mitigating the sectors we have exceeded.
-Such as changes to the nitrogen cycle, biodiversity loss, climate change and chemical pollution.
+One thing is clear… we need actions NOW to avoid overshooting any more boundaries.
+But most importantly rapid actions are needed to mitigate the sectors we have already exceeded, such as changes to the nitrogen cycle, biodiversity loss, climate change and chemical pollution.

 Although we have surpassed more than half of the boundaries, there is still hope.
-When we transgressed the ozone-depletion boundary, we acted TOGETHER.
+When we transgressed the ozone-depletion boundary, we saw how the collaboration between important decision-making entities can make an actual change.
 We managed to return the process back to within the boundary and repair the ozone hole!
 Let’s hope humanity can work together once more and fix these boundaries.
 So we can live in harmony with our fellow species and ecosystems.

 What planetary boundary is most interesting to you and why?
 If you want to learn more about this topic you can follow all news and publications made by Stockholm University.